-Customer relations is one of the most important sticky-price theories for Canadian firms - 67 per cent of firms recognize this theory as important.
-Our results suggest that smaller firms in construction; commercial, personal, and business services; and information, culture, and transportation are more likely to recognize this theory.
+Customer relations theory is one of the most recognized sticky-price theories for Canadian firms - 67 per cent of firms recognize this theory as important.
+We find that smaller firms in construction; commercial, personal, and business services; and information, culture, and transportation are more likely to recognize this theory.
 In addition, the firms that worry about customer relations are less likely to consider explicit contracts.
 The presence of industry price leaders increases the probability of a firm recognizing this theory.
-As suggested by the Goodman-Kruskal correlations, the customer relations theory is not a mutually exclusive price-setting behaviour; our results suggest that firms that recognize this theory as important to their business also recognize low inflation, sticky information, and coordination failure on a price decline.
-As the above analysis illustrates, the micro foundations of this theory are that the types of industries the firms are in and the types of clients they serve require a high level of sensitivity to customer relations.
+As suggested by the Goodman-Kruskal correlations, we find that firms that recognize this theory as important to their business also recognize low inflation, sticky information, and coordination failure on a price decline.
+As the above analysis illustrates, the micro foundations of this theory are that the types of industries the firms are in and the types of clients they serve.